mlan/docker-gitweb/README.md

 ## Environment variables

-When you start the `mlan/gitweb` container, you can configure gitweb by passing one or more environment variables or arguments on the docker run command line.
+When you start the `mlan/gitweb` container, you can configure Gitweb by passing one or more environment variables or arguments on the docker run command line.

 #### `PROJECTROOT`

-The directories where your projects are.
-Must not end with a slash.
+The directories where your projects are. *Must not end with a slash.*
 Default: `PROJECTROOT=/var/lib/git/repositories`

 #### `PROJECTS_LIST`

-Define which file gitweb reads to learn the git projects.
-If set to empty string; gitweb simply scan the `PROJECTROOT` directory.
+Define which file Gitweb reads to learn the git projects.
+If set to empty string; Gitweb simply scan the `PROJECTROOT` directory.
 Default: `PROJECTS_LIST=/var/lib/git/projects.list`

 ## Persistent storage